 35 points overall with 17 at Higher Level and 5 in Mathematics at Standard Level (or 4 in Mathematics at Higher Level)

 Scottish Highers / Advanced Highers

-AA in Advanced Highers including A in History and AAABB in Highers, or A in History Advanced Higher and AAAAB in Highers
+AA in Advanced Highers and AAABB in Highers, or A Advanced Higher and AAAAB in Highers

 The Welsh Baccalaureate is not typically included in the academic conditions of an offer made to you for this course.
 If you choose to undertake the Welsh Baccalaureate we would strongly encourage you to draw upon these experiences within your personal statement, as your qualification will then be taken into account both when your application is initially considered by the selection panel and again when reviewed by the admissions tutor at the time your A-level results are passed to us.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

 Were committed to identifying the best possible applicants, regardless of personal circumstances or background.